|

 We commit ourselves to following Jesus Christ, through whom God has made friends

-with the world and in whom we continue the work of reconciliation.
+with the world and in whom we continue the the work of reconciliation.

 We commit ourselves to each other, the church, to love our brothers and sisters in Gods